Theemuge dynasty: Sources

+The dynasty is attested in chronicles such as Tarikh lslam Diba Mahal, compiled in the eighteenth century.
+According to the Tarikh, the first Maldivian ruler to convert to Islam was Dhovemi of the Maldives of the Theemuge dynasty, who adopted the name Sultan Muhammad-ul-Adil.
+Ibn Battuta visited the Maldives several times during the reign of Khadijah of the Maldives and left a detailed record in The Travels of Ibn Battuta.

 History

-According to the record in the Isdhoo Loamaafaanu (Maldivian:އިސްދޫ ލޯމާ ފާނު; copper plates), which was written in 1194, the first king of the Theemuge dynasty extended his rule to cover the entire Maldives.
-The writing suggests that the king united the entire country under his rule, bringing to an end a number of fiefdoms throughout the country.
 The first king of the Theemuge dynasty is known as Siri Mahabarana and he is believed to be Koimala Kalo.
 Sri Mahabarana was proclaimed king in the year 1117 or 1118.
 Other sources suggest that the Theemuge Dharikolhu was the new name of the Soma Vansa Lunar Dynastry after the conversion to Islam of King Dhovemi which lasted from c.1153 to c.1388.
 In this case King Dhovemi, the fifth king of the Lunar Dynastry became the first King of the Theemuge Dynastry.

 Svasti Sri Somavamsa Adipati Sri Theemuge Sri Maha Parama Aditya Maha Radun became the first king to rule over the whole of Maldives after reclaiming the northern atolls from the Indian invaders.